x8080x2/XEN/replit.md

 - **HTML2IMG_BODY Processing**: Converts the entire email body to a clickable PNG image using Puppeteer, replacing the email body with the image and linking it to a specified URL.
 - **Browser Pool Management**: Optimizes browser resource usage for conversions (max 2 browsers, 3 pages each) with lifecycle management and memory optimization.
 - **Memory Monitoring**: Prevents system resource exhaustion with threshold monitoring and periodic checks.
+- **SMTP Rotation System**: Desktop users can provide multiple SMTP configurations that are rotated per-email for load distribution.
+The system accepts either userSmtpConfigs array (desktop) or legacy single SMTP fields (web), with automatic fallback to the first user SMTP when configs are provided but rotation is disabled.
 - **File Structure**: Monorepo organized with distinct client, server, and shared codebases, with common schemas and types shared across frontend and backend.

 # Replit Environment Setup